itsmostafa07/asciivideoproject/README.md

 # asciivideo
-Simple tool to play videos in ascii format inside your format.
+Simple tool to play videos in ascii format inside your terminal.